Michael Foreman (illustrator)

 Michael Foreman OBE (born 21 March 1938) is a British author and illustrator, one of the best-known and most prolific creators of children's books.
-He won the 1982 and 1989 Kate Greenaway Medals for British children's book illustration and he was a commended runner-up five times.
+He won the 1982 and 1989 Kate Greenaway Medals for British children's book illustration and he was a runner-up five times.

-For his contribution as a children's illustrator he was U.K. nominee in 1988 and again in 2010 for the biennial, international Hans Christian Andersen Award, the highest recognition available to creators of children's books.
+For his contribution as a children's illustrator he was UK nominee in 1988 and again in 2010 for the biennial, international Hans Christian Andersen Award, the highest recognition available to creators of children's books.

 Life

-He was born and grew up in Pakefield, near Lowestoft, Suffolk, where his mother kept the village shop.
+Foreman was born and grew up in Pakefield, near Lowestoft, Suffolk, where his mother kept the village shop.
 His father died a month before he was born.
 When he was three, the family home was hit by a German bomb, but he survived along with his mother and two older brothers.
 He studied at Lowestoft School of Art, and later in London at the Royal College of Art, where he won a scholarship to the United States.

 Foreman was appointed Officer of the Order of the British Empire (OBE) in the 2022 Birthday Honours for services to literature.